Startup Business Loans and Bad Credit

 Business Lines of Credit

-A loan is a lump sum of capital disbursed to the borrower, to be repaid over a period of time through payments which comprise principal and interest.
-What lenders call “startup loans” are typically business lines of credit.
+A business loan is a lump sum of capital disbursed to the borrower, to be repaid over a period of time through payments which comprise principal and interest.
+Many lenders offer “startup loans” as business lines of credit.
 A line of credit is an amount of money that a lender has agreed you can borrow.
 Unlike a loan, however, it’s not all disbursed at once.
 Instead, you can draw on it when needed for however much you need, up to the maximum amount.
 Your monthly payment varies, depending on how much you’ve drawn.
-Your ability to qualify will depend upon your business’ history and your personal credit score.
+Your ability to qualify will depend upon your business’ history and/or your personal credit score.

-Who Qualifies: With traditional lenders, only those with excellent credit scores, strong revenues, and a business history of one to two years will qualify.
+Who Qualifies: With traditional lenders, only those with excellent credit scores, strong revenues and a business history of one to two years, or just great personal credit and personal banking data will qualify.
 Alternative lenders provide lines of credit to those with lower credit scores and a business history of just six months.

 How Do You Apply?
 Contact your bank or alternative lender to find out their lending qualifications.